 Having a garden will not just provide fresh air for you but will also bring the beautiful pollinators to the yard.
 Bees’ population has been declining in the past few years, with poison-free flowers they will definitely come over for a snack once in a while.

-Fact: Diverse and continual pollen make for amazingly healthy bees.
+Fact: Diverse and continual pollen make for amazingly healthy bees and gives back to our eco-system!.

 Moving from Florida to New York would be expensive enough, save as much as you can.
-I would suggest you start from your grocery bills!
-You can do so by getting seeds from your nearby supermarket which, mind you, will cost no more than 30 cents and will result in savings of hundreds.
+I would suggest you start with your grocery bills!
+You can do so by getting seeds from your nearby supermarket which, mind you, will cost no more than 30 cents and will result in savings of hundreds of dollars.

 Moreover, growing food in your own garden will not just provide you with the option of producing a variety of fruits/vegetables that might not be available in the local market but will also function as an assurance that the food you’re consuming is more abundant in nutrients than its relatives on the shelves.

-Growing a garden doesn’t require for an acre of land, one-tenth of it would suffice.
-Developing a garden alongside a friend or a neighbor or even the significant other, helps in building stronger relationships and bonding.
-With that, gardening will result in tons of learning for you, from which plant would work in the snowy New York to the fruits that would survive the boiling temperatures of summers; instead of theoretical, bookish knowledge, you will practically know what not to do and what to do when you move to a new house and start building your own little garden.
-This way, you’d be able to pass on this knowledge to the younger generation, who in turn, if you’re lucky, will leave their video games to make time for this new activity.
+Growing a garden doesn’t require for an acre of land, use the porch, patio or balcony or windows with a south facing.
+Developing a garden alongside a friend or a neighbor or even the significant other helps in building stronger relationships and bonding.
+With that, gardening will result in tons of learning for you, from which plant would work in the snowy New York to the fruits that would survive the boiling temperatures of summers; instead of theoretical, bookish knowledge, you will practically know what to do when you move to a new house and start building your own little garden., container gardening is becoming very popular as it can be done in small places like a patio or balcony.
+You can pass on what you learn to the younger generation, who in turn, if you’re lucky, will leave their video games to make time for this new activity.

 Leaving behind the glorious Disneyland back in Florida would be tough, I know, so to let loose and get in contact with your untapped creative and nature-loving side by having a garden.